ojarsbuddy/bbo/bbo directing messages.md

 🐈 🐱 🐆 🐧 🏇🏿
 🤣🤣🤣 🦃🦃🦃

+🎈🎈🎈Bonnie offers this delightful short musical about bridge!
+Copy and paste into your browser.🎈🎈🎈 https://www.youtube.com/watch?v=56Ez7YgHioQ

 👏👏👏 Please be kind to your opponents, the robots and your partners too! 👏👏👏

 📃📃📃 Convention cards -- please use 'em! 📃📃📃